 What Can We Really Do About Spam?

 Spam is one of those daily problems we deal with when communicating via the internet.
-For the 20-year anniversary of the CAN-SPAM Act, we explore what you can do about spam and what a spam-free future might look like.
+In this post, we explore what you can do about spam and how we might achieve a spam-free future.

 So, why are we still drowning in spam?
 Is there really anything we can do about it?